w1-ll/DatabaseProject/README.md

 1) User goes to the login page form the login page
 2) To register a user, they click the register action and input the nessasary information
 3) Now that the new user is registered, now you need to log in
-4) Now that the user is logged in, the user can make a request by inputting information about what tree to cut down
+4) Now that the user is logged in, the user can make a request by inputting information about what tree to cut down wait for the contractor to respond to the request
+5) Contractor has to log in and view the request
+6) Contractor click 'send' from the tree request and makes the price for the tree cutting
+7) The user and contractor can interact with the page by checking to see if there are any requests that have been accepted or need to be negotiated

 ## Part 2 contributions
 Will: